PauliusMacernis/Installs/list-of-software-to-install/my-linux-ubuntu.md

 # Action

+Let's start with these basics:

+- `time sudo apt-get update`
+- `time sudo apt update`
+- `time sudo apt-get install apt-file`
+- `time sudo apt-file update`
+- `sudo nano /etc/update-manager/release-upgrades`
+and change `prompt=lts` to `prompt=normal` (this will change the awareness level of new releases from LTS to normal)
+- `sudo apt-get upgrade -y`
+- `sudo apt-get dist-upgrade`
+- `sudo do-release-upgrade`
+- `sudo apt-get update`
+- `sudo apt-mark showmanual` (optional) - this will list packages already installed manually, check if you are working on the clean machine :)

+Then make video recording working:

+Flatpack ( https://flatpak.org/setup/Ubuntu ) - a dependency for Kooha
+  - In case you do have Flatpak, check for it:
+    - `flatpak --version`
+  - In case you don't have Flatpak, install it:
+    - `sudo apt install flatpak`
+    - `sudo add-apt-repository ppa:flatpak/stable`
+    - `sudo apt update`
+    - `sudo apt install flatpak`
+    - `sudo apt install gnome-software-plugin-flatpak`
+    - `flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo`
+    - restart

+Kooha ( https://github.com/SeaDve/Kooha ) - Video recorder that works in Wayland environment
+- `flatpak install flathub io.github.seadve.Kooha` (pick y/yes all the times if requested)
+- `flatpak run io.github.seadve.Kooha`
+- While the item is open - right click on the item on the toolbar and pick "Add to Favorites"
+- Test by recording anything to make sure video and audio are ok

+And then we go like that:

 - "Settings" > "Appearance" > "Style" > "Dark"
 - Install Firefox (You most likely already have it.
 If not then check https://www.mozilla.org/en-US/firefox/new/ to obtain it):
 	- Login to Firefox with Firefox Account